galaxyproject/training-material/topics/ecology/tutorials/gbif_cleaning/tutorial.md

 ## Have a look at the number of counts per record

-> ### {% icon hands_on %} Hands-on: Here we propose to have a look at the number of counts by record to know if there is some possible records with errors.
+> <hands-on-title>Here we propose to have a look at the number of counts by record to know if there is some possible records with errors.</hands-on-title>
 >
 > 1. **Summary Statistics** {% icon tool %} with the following parameters:
 >    - {% icon param-file %} *"Summary statistics on"*: `out_file1` (output of **Filter** {% icon tool %})